Alvaro2c/sppd/README.md

 # SPPD Spanish Public Procurement Data

 ## Project Overview

-This repository will allow users to:
-- Fetch and parse public procurement data from Spain in atom/xml format and build parquet files from the raw data.
-- Create a SQL database from the parquet files.
-- Build an app with Streamlit to interact with the database.
+This repository focuses on creating Python scripts and tools to efficiently download, parse, access, transform, and interact with Spanish public procurement data.

 The official source of the data is the [Spanish Ministry of Finance](https://www.hacienda.gob.es/es-ES/GobiernoAbierto/Datos%20Abiertos/Paginas/LicitacionesContratante.aspx).